-Our manufacturing partners are as
+Our microfiber manufacturing partners are as

 committed to quality and innovation as we are.

 One of the most frequent questions we get is “Where is your microfiber made?”
 When our customers or potential customers ask that question, they’re hoping the answer is the USA.
 That’s not the answer to the question, the answer is China (mostly).
-Virtually all microfiber is made there.
+Virtually all microfiber manufacturing is done there.
 It’s unfortunate, but there are no microfiber cleaning products wholly produced in the US.

 With that out of the way, I do want to let our customers know about the people that we do business with there.
 I want to highlight the factory that custom manufactures nearly all of our microfiber towels and some of our mop pads.
 There’s a perception in the U.S. that Chinese factories are all sweat shops with awful working conditions.
 While I’m sure that those kinds of factories exist (although I’ve never seen it in person):